 Swim Test Requirement - The University Faculty Committee on Physical Education has established a basic swimming competency requirement for all entering freshman undergraduates.
 Swim tests are typically taken during orientation in a student's first year at Cornell.
 Students must pass the swim test in order to graduate.
-Click here for more information about the swim test requirement.
+Visit the Physical Education Department's website for more information about the swim test requirement.

-Practice Credit - To graduate from the Bachelor of Science program, a student must have 800 hours, paid or unpaid, work experience in areas of the industry aligned with one's career goads.
+Practice Credit - To graduate from the Bachelor of Science program, a student must have 800 hours, paid or unpaid, work experience in areas of the industry aligned with one's career goals.
 Typically, this requirement is fulfilled in two summers, however part-time employment is accepted.
 The objective of the Practice Credit requirement is to ensure that the student's education has the essential balance between theory and practice.

 - A student must work a minimum of two separate employment periods, holding a minimum of two significantly different positions.
 No single position may qualify for more than 400 hours (one unit).
-If students have worked in one particular job for more than 400 hours, it will only qualify for one unit. - To receive two units of Practice Credit from the same organization, students must obtain prior approval from the Office of Student Services.
+If students have worked in one particular job for more than 400 hours, it will only qualify for one unit. - To receive more than one unit of Practice Credit from the same organization, students must obtain prior approval from the Office of Student Services.
 The nature of the jobs must be different. - Entering first-year students may not receive Practice Credit for positions held prior to matriculation in the School of Hotel Administration.
-Work experience while in high school or the summer(s) between the high school senior year and first year at Cornell will not be considered for Practice Credit.
+Work experience while in high school or the summer(s) between the high school senior year and first year at Cornell will not be considered for Practice Credit. - Following each work experience, students must submit a Practice Credit Employer Verification Form which is completed by both the student and the employer.
+The electronic and paper versions of the Employer Verification form and more information regarding requirements and guidelines can be found on our Practice Credit webpage.